Post-Eye Surgery Tips: Sports, Travel, and Precautions to Take

 • Displacement of the corneal flap (in LASIK cases)

-• Inflammation or delayed healing
+• Inflammation or slowed healing

-• Shocks that may affect visual results
+• Impacts that may affect visual outcomes

-Gentle walking, yoga2 to 3 days
+Gentle Walking, Yoga2 to 3 days

-Running1 week (LASIK/SMILE), 2 weeks (PKR)
+Running1 week (LASIK/SMILE), 2 weeks (PRK)

-Swimming4 weeks with waterproof glasses
+Swimming4 weeks with waterproof goggles

-Tips for a safe return to work
+Tips for a Safe Return to Activities

-• Hygiene and actions to avoid: do not rub your eyes, wash your hands regularly, and avoid dusty environments.
+• Hygiene and Actions to Avoid: Do not rub your eyes, wash your hands regularly, and avoid dusty environments.

 Woman at the airport holding a suitcase and her glasses after eye surgery.

-Can you fly after eye surgery?
+Is it possible to fly after eye surgery?

 Yes, in most cases, it is possible to fly between 24 and 72 hours after the operation, depending on the technique used and the condition of the eye.
 However:

-• It is essential to bring your eye drops, sunglasses, and prescription.
+• It is essential to bring your eye drops, sunglasses, and prescription

 • Avoid dusty, air-conditioned, or polluted environments.

-• Follow post-operative treatment instructions
+• Follow the post-operative treatment.

-• Avoid direct exposure to sunlight
+• Avoid direct sun exposure.

 Conclusion

-FAQ – Refractive surgery, travel, and sports
+FAQ – Refractive Surgery, Travel, and Sports

 1. When can I resume sports after eye surgery?